-- # Indicates management contract or compensatory plan. - To be filed by amendment. - ^ Pursuant to Item 601(b)(2) of Regulation S-K, the schedules and exhibits to this agreement are omitted, but will be furnished to the Securities and Exchange Commission upon request. - (b) Financial Statement Schedules.
+- + Portions of this exhibit (indicated by asterisks) have been omitted as the Registrant has determined that (i) the omitted information is not material and (ii) the omitted information would likely cause competitive harm if publicly disclosed. - # Indicates management contract or compensatory plan. - To be filed by amendment. - Previously submitted - ^ Pursuant to Item 601(b)(2) of Regulation S-K, the schedules and exhibits to this agreement are omitted, but will be furnished to the Securities and Exchange Commission upon request. - (b) Financial Statement Schedules.